2012 G-FORCE X-TREME 37

 FURTHER BROKER’S COMMENTS:

-From the legendary Reichel Pugh Yacht Designers, AFRICANA offers a fantastic opportunity for highly competitive racing, with both IRC and ORC certifications.
-She is fully optimised for racing with a carbon fibre hull, deck and matching superstructure, T-keel with lead bulb, carbon rudder plus her Southern Spars carbon mast, boom and fixed bowsprit all add to her high-performance potential.
+From the legendary Reichel Pugh Yacht Designers, the Romanian flagged AFRICANA offers a fantastic opportunity for some exciting racing, with both IRC and ORC certifications.
+She is fully optimised for racing with a carbon fibre hull, deck and matching superstructure plus her Southern Spars carbon mast, boom and fixed bowsprit all add to her high-performance potential.
+Having a T-shaped fin keel with a lead bulb and carbon rudder further add to her potential.
+AFRICANA also benefits from having rod rigging and replaced Dyneema running rigging.
 Her extensive performance orientated sail wardrobe (mostly by North Sails but with some from Quantum Sails and Ullman Sails) includes many from 2018 whilst others are from 2016 or 2012 with the total wardrobe comprising sixteen sails.
 She has had had many other recent updates making her the perfect turn-key race boat.

 Her specification highlights include: